hwayne/learntla-v2/docs/beginner/temporal-logic.rst

 .. rubric:: Considerations

-Temporal properties are incredibly powerful.
-There's some things you need to keep in mind, though:
+* It takes TLC significantly longer to test liveness properties than safety ones.
+Usually you'll have one model that with large constants for testing safety properties, and a model with smaller constants for testing liveness properties.

-* Don't try to be too clever.
+* You cannot use `symmetry sets <model_set>` with liveness properties.

-It takes TLC significantly longer to test liveness properties than safety ones.
+* For implementation reasons, TLC can't currently tell you *which* property is broken.
+It can only tell you "Temporal Properties are Violated".

-You cannot use `symmetry sets <model_set>` with liveness properties.
+* Again, due to implementation details, error violations for liveness properties won't be as-short-as-possible.
+You might get a shorter (and more understandable) error trace if you rerun the model with smaller constants.

 Summary
 =========